ShauryaFulfagar/FaceRecognition/README.md

     - CMake version `v3.30.2` added to PATH *(face-recognition library dependency)* **(Windows specific, pre-installed on linux)**
     - Visual Studio Desktop development with `C++ workload` with `C++ CMake tools` and `MSVC` options installed **(Windows specific)**
 - A virtual environment to avoid version conflicts *(here, named 'recg')*

+*THIS PROJECT IS STILL IN ACTIVE DEVELOPMENT AND WILL SHOULD COMPLETED BY 15/8/24*